braxtonhall/library-thing/docs/librarian/tag-index-management.md

 In the Tag Index, to say that a Content Warning is required, a tag's row will have a cell flagging it as needed one.
+As long as the cell is not empty, the tag is considered flagged for needed a Content Warning.
 All Content Warning flags are in the same column for each sheet.

 To tell Better LibraryThing where these Content Warning flags are,